DIRACGrid/DIRAC/docs/source/AdministratorGuide/Systems/WorkloadManagement/Jobs/index.rst

 Applications properties are reflected in payload properties.

 The DIRAC `APIs <http://dirac.readthedocs.io/en/latest/CodeDocumentation/Interfaces/API/API_Module.html>`_ can be used to create and submit jobs.
 Specifically, objects of type :py:mod:`~DIRAC.Interfaces.API.Job` represents a job.
-The API class :py:mod:`~DIRAC.Interfaces.API.Dirac` and more specifically the call to :py:function:`~DIRAC.Interfaces.API.Job.submitJob` submits jobs to the DIRAC WMS.
+The API class :py:mod:`~DIRAC.Interfaces.API.Dirac` and more specifically the call to :py:func:`~DIRAC.Interfaces.API.Job.submitJob` submits jobs to the DIRAC WMS.

 The job status of a successful job proceeds in the following order: